microsoft/TypeScript-Website/packages/documentation/copy/en/reference/Utility Types.md

 ## `Extract<Type, Union>`

-Constructs a type by extracting from `Type` all properties that are assignable to `Union`.
+Constructs a type by extracting from `Type` all all union members that are assignable to `Union`.

 ##### Example